blabla1337/skf-flask/markdown/knowledge_base/78-knowledge_base--User_credentials_in_audit_logs.--.md

 **Description:**

 Whenever there are user credentials supplied in an audit log, this could become a risk whenever an attacker could gain access to one of these log files.

 **Solution:**

-Instead of storing user credentials, you may want to use user id&#39;s in order to identify the user in the log files.
+Instead of storing user credentials, you may want to use user id's in order to identify the user in the log files.